drrufus/ng-zorro-antd/README.md

 #### Radio:
 + `aria-checked` attribute displaying current state.
-+ `nzLabelledById` attribute for an additional text label.
++ `nzLabelledById` attribute for a pointer to an element with a corresponding description.
++ Radio-group is wrapped in an additional `div` element with `role="radiogroup"` attribute.

 #### Menu:
 + Collapsing-icon of submenu-item is focusable by TAB key.